mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 Notice that the same mapper method that is used to insert a single record is now executed multiple times.
 The `map` methods are the same with the exception that the `toPropertyWhenPresent` mapping is not supported for batch inserts.

 ## General Insert Statement
 A general insert is used to build arbitrary insert statements.
-The general insert does not require a separate record object o hold values for the statement - any value can be passed into the statement.
-This version of the insert is not convienient for retriving generated keys with MyBatis - for that use case we recommend the "single record insert".
-However the general insert is perfectly acceptible for Spring JDBC template or MyBatis inserts that do not return generated keys.
+The general insert does not require a separate record object to hold values for the statement - any value can be passed into the statement.
+This version of the insert is not convenient for retrieving generated keys with MyBatis - for that use case we recommend the "single record insert".
+However the general insert is perfectly acceptable for Spring JDBC template or MyBatis inserts that do not return generated keys.
 For example

 ```java
     GeneralInsertStatementProvider insertStatement = insertInto(animalData)